Skip to content

 Medical devices, such as surgical instruments, diagnostic equipment, and implantable devices, also fall under the purview of Schedule M. These devices must comply with the regulatory requirements outlined in Schedule M to ensure their quality and safety during manufacturing.

-Pharma Tip: How is the sampling and testing of raw materials conducted under Schedule M?
+Pharma Tip: What are the objectives of Schedule M?

 6. Radiopharmaceuticals